Architecture Overview

 - App Management: Load, start, stop, unload

-- Security: Inline capability checks (~60ns overhead)
+- Security: Inline capability checks (~60ns overhead, estimated)

 - Memory: PSRAM allocation with per-app quotas